 Did you know that 10% to 20% of your online conversions — e-commerce or lead generation — should come from your emails?

 By creating a good overall plan and having specific objectives in mind, you can make your newsletters an effective marketing channel for your business.
-Here are 7 actionable tips that will turn your newsletter into something people will actually want to read.
+Here are 7 practical tips that will transform your newsletter into something people will actually want to read.